anampc/anampc_0.github.io/_posts/2020-12-23-Data-analysis-resources.md

 ---
 layout: post
-title: Open science
+title: Data analysis resources
 date: 2020-12-23
-categories: Open science
+tag: Open science
 ---

-## Data analysis

 Most of my current data analysis uses R and R packages.
 During college, I first used proprietary programs for statistical analysis.
 The learning curve was not so steep, but replicating the analyses became difficult after changing computers or losing access to the software licences (They were quite expensive for a student!).
 Additionally, using these programs became more difficult when I changed my operating system to a [GNU/Linux](https://www.gnu.org/) distribution that was more according to my [philosophy](https://www.gnu.org/philosophy/philosophy.html).